๐ Received: January 22nd, 2013 ๐

 ● Now on a serious note:

 I am genuinely amazed that the bird could withstand all that time inside the box without suffocating.
-Now it could be that we're not viewing said box from all sides and angles, but where the airholes for it to breathe out of? ๐ There don't appear to be any!
+Now it could be that we're not viewing said box from all sides and angles, but where are the airholes for it to breathe out of? ๐ There don't appear to be any!
 Looks as if Mickey found a rare kind of avian with lungs of steel ...............
 That or this is a total oversight on the developer's and/or producer's part.

-Thank you for reading my review, please leave me a comment and let me know what you think (neither spam nor NSFW is allowed); hope you have a great day, be a nice human, and take care!
+Thank you for reading my review, please leave me a comment and let me know what you think (neither spam nor NSFW is allowed); hope you have a great day, be a kind human, and take care!

 No comments: